adobe/elixir-styler/docs/control_flow_macros.md

 ### Replace with `case`

-A `with` statement with a single clause in the head and `else` is a really just a `case` clause putting on airs.
+A `with` statement with a single clause in the head and an `else` body is really just a `case` statement putting on airs.

 ```elixir
 # Given: